GabeStah/Airbrake.io/Exceptions/.NET/AIrbrake.ServiceModel.EndpointNotFoundException/text.md

 # .NET Exceptions - System.ServiceModel.EndpointNotFoundException

-Making our way through the detailed [__.NET Exception Handling__](https://airbrake.io/blog/dotnet-exception-handling/exception-class-hierarchy) series, today we'll dive into the **System.ServiceModel.EndpointNotFoundException**.
-The `EndpointNotFoundException` is thrown when a failure occurs connect to a [Windows Communication Foundation](https://docs.microsoft.com/en-us/dotnet/framework/wcf/whats-wcf) (`WCF`) service-oriented application.
+Making our way through our detailed [__.NET Exception Handling__](https://airbrake.io/blog/dotnet-exception-handling/exception-class-hierarchy) series, today we'll dive into the **System.ServiceModel.EndpointNotFoundException**.
+The `EndpointNotFoundException` is thrown when something goes awry while trying to connect to a [Windows Communication Foundation](https://docs.microsoft.com/en-us/dotnet/framework/wcf/whats-wcf) (`WCF`) service-oriented application.

 In this article we'll examine the `EndpointNotFoundException` in more detail by looking at where it sits in the larger .NET exception hierarchy.
 We'll also look at some functional C# code samples that illustrate how a basic service can be setup, and how invalid connections to such a `WCF` service might lead to `EndpointNotFoundExceptions`, so let's get crackin'!